softcite/software-mentions/README.md

     embeddings_name: glove
 ```

 Other possibilities are `elmo` and `bert`.
 Note that in the later case, BERT is used to generate contextual embeddings used by the __BiLSTM-CRF__ architecture, in contrast to the usage of a fine-tuned BERT when BERT or SciBERT are selected as `architecture`.
+For transformer-based architecture, the name of the pre-trained model must be indicated (e.g. `transformer: "allenai/scibert_scivocab_cased"`).
+For RNN architectures, the name of the static embeddings must be indicated (e.g. `embeddings_name: "glove-840B"`).

 Note that the default setting is __CRF Wapiti__, which does not require any further installation.